PLATINUM2023

 Since beginning our current interrelated programs in training, farming, water security and small business development, we have accomplished the following benchmarks:

-2. Improved the household incomes of rural families through farming by up to $90 a month where total monthly incomes average $175 a month.
+2. Improved the household incomes of rural families through farming by a minimum of $90 to $180 a month where total monthly incomes average $175 a month.

 3. Increased the availability of diverse food crops and improved nutrition through rural farming among rural communities.